cdktf/cdktf-provider-cloudflare/docs/loadBalancerMonitor.python.md

 - *Type:* str

-The endpoint path to health check against.
+The endpoint path you want to conduct a health check against.

+This parameter is only valid for HTTP and HTTPS monitors.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.52.0/docs/resources/load_balancer_monitor#path LoadBalancerMonitor#path}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.0.0/docs/resources/load_balancer_monitor#path LoadBalancerMonitor#path}

 ---